-MiFID investment firms across the EU will be subject to the Investment Firms Regulation (IFR) and the Investment Firms Directive (IFD) from June 2021.
-Whilst the FCA has made clear its intention to introduce a prudential regime for UK MiFID investment firms, the Investment Firms Prudential Regime (IFPR), which is largely based on EU IFR/IFD with amendments to account for the specifics of the UK market.
+MiFID investment firms across the EU became subject to the Investment Firms Regulation (IFR) and the Investment Firms Directive (IFD) from June 2021.
+Whilst the FCA will introduce a new UK prudential regime for UK MiFID investment firms to come into force in January 2022, the UK Investment Firms Prudential Regime (IFPR) is largely based on the EU IFR/IFD, with amendments to account for the specifics of the UK market.

 Explore our insights and what this might mean for your firm.

-The current prudential regime of the Capital Requirements Regulation and the Capital Requirements Directive (CRR/CRD), which was introduced after the last financial crisis, is more suitable for credit institutions like banks that take deposits and make loans, and is not suited to investment firms.
+The current prudential regime of the Capital Requirements Regulation and the Capital Requirements Directive (CRR/CRD) was introduced after the last financial crisis.
+This regime is more suitable for credit institutions like banks that take deposits and make loans.

-In December 2019, the European Parliament approved a new prudential regime for investment firms which represented a significant reform in the EU regulatory framework and will likely have a material impact on most investment firms.
+In December 2019, the European Parliament approved a new prudential regime for investment firms.
+This represented a significant reform in the EU regulatory framework and will have a material impact on most investment firms.

 The EU IFD/IFR creates a prudential framework tailored to various ‘classes’ of investment firms that is intended to be more proportionate, risk-sensitive, and adapted to investment firms’ business models and risk profiles, than the current CRD regime.
-The new regime will re-focus the prudential requirements and expectations away from the risks the firm faces, to prioritise the assessment of potential harm to clients and the market.
+The EU regime re-focuses the prudential requirements and expectations away from the risks the firm faces, to prioritise the assessment of potential harm to clients and the market.

-As part of its implementation of the investment firms’ prudential framework the European Banking Authority (EBA) has published a number of consultation paper on:
+As part of its implementation of the investment firms’ prudential framework the European Banking Authority (EBA) has published a number of consultation papers on:

-The FCA has so far published two of its three proposals to implement a new prudential regime specifically tailored for MiFID investment firms in the UK, based largely on the EU’s IFD/IFR.
+The FCA has published three consultation papers and two policy statements to implement a new prudential regime specifically tailored for MiFID investment firms in the UK, based largely on the EU’s IFD/IFR.

 In June 2020, the FCA issued its proposal for the implementation of equivalent requirements in the UK through Discussion Paper (DP20/2 Prudential requirements for MiFID investment firms).